AstarNetwork/astar-docs/docs/learn/dapp-staking.md

 #### Claiming dApp Reward

-If at the end of an build&earn subperiod era dApp has high enough score to enter a tier, it gets rewards assigned to it.
+If at the end of a `Build&Earn` subperiod era dApp has high enough score (support) to enter a reward tier, it will get rewards assigned to it.
 Rewards aren't paid out automatically but must be claimed instead, similar to staker & bonus rewards.

-When dApp reward is being claimed, both smart contract & claim era must be specified.

 dApp reward is calculated based on the tier in which ended.
 All dApps that end up in one tier will get the exact same reward.

 ### Tier System

-At the end of each build&earn subperiod era, dApps are evaluated using a simple metric - total value staked on them.
+At the end of each `Build&Earn` subperiod era, dApps are evaluated using a simple metric - total value staked on them.
 Based on this metric, they are sorted, and assigned to tiers.

 There is a limited number of tiers, and each tier has a limited capacity of slots.